HitKeep vs Umami: Self-Hosted Analytics Without PostgreSQL

 Section titled “Frequently Asked Questions”Is HitKeep a good alternative to Umami?

 Section titled “Is HitKeep a good alternative to Umami?”Yes, if you want simpler self-hosting and do not need journeys or retention reports.
-HitKeep deploys as a single binary with no PostgreSQL dependency, uses ~45-64 MB of RAM, and includes funnels, ecommerce, email reports, and team collaboration out of the box.
+HitKeep deploys as a single about-100 MB Linux binary with no PostgreSQL dependency, and includes funnels, ecommerce, email reports, and team collaboration out of the box.
+Memory use is documented in Facts and Limits.
 If journeys and retention are critical, Umami v3 is the better choice.

 Can I migrate from Umami to HitKeep?